 This book, with India inscribed along its spine, is not incidental.
 The artist is deliberate and uses this object to hint at the sitter's character.
 If you assumed the man studied India then you would be right.
 For this is Gordon Johnson, President of the Royal Asiatic Society and past Director of the Centre for South Asian Studies, Cambridge (1983–2001).

 Looking across the portrait and scanning his hands we might even decide he holds a book manuscript.
 This could be the latest addition to his impressive succession of publications about colonial India or a piece he is editing.
 He is obviously contemplating the text carefully, his hand poignantly outstretched.

 While this is a bona fide man of books other artworks in the collection certainly use dictionaries and treaties to unfairly enhance a sitter's intellect.
 The examples of men parading their library shelves and propped up by piles of books are endless.
 These books are part of an intricately planned performance.
 As the Wellcome Library image, A Man Holding an Anatomy Book with an Engraving of a Woman Showing Her Viscera shows, these are books of bravado.

 Just as current trends for bookshelf wallpaper, carefully 'curated' boutique hotel book shelves, bibliotherapists at the School of Life and the swing of a Daunt Bookshop bag show; books have cultural capital and cachet.

 But beware: books can also inform slight and satire.
-Hogarth was a master of inserting literary references to formulate his moral critique.
+William Hogarth was a master of inserting literary references to formulate his moral critique.
 His self-styled modern moral subjects unanimously contained snippets of text.
-Across these works specific texts are included to fulfill the artist’s aims to create works which would, ‘both entertain and improve the mind, bid fair to be of the greatest utility’.
+Across these works specific texts are included to fulfil the artist's aims to create works which would, 'both entertain and improve the mind, bid fair to be of the greatest utility'.